MicrosoftDocs/microsoft-salescopilot-docs/articles/deprecations-sales-app.md

 ms.author: shjais
 ---

-# Deprecations in the Sales app
+# Deprecations in Sales app

 The features that have been deprecated in the Sales app are listed in this article.